mathiassoeholm/dotfiles/installation.md

 ### Keyboard
 - Open all your mac spaces and setup the keybindings from System preferences.
+- Change repeat delay and interval to the smallest values

 ### Nvim
 - open `nvim` and run `:PackerSync`